-Panorama and Web Standalone files created in Enscape can be managed via the Manage Uploads dialog within Enscape itself (accessed via the CAD toolbar button ), they can also be further managed within the Uploads section of the Enscape License Center which is accessed via your web browser.
+Panorama and Web Standalone files created in Enscape can be managed via the Upload Management dialog within Enscape itself (accessed via the CAD toolbar button ), they can also be further managed within the Uploads section of the Enscape License Center which is accessed via your web browser.

 For clarity, there are two elements to managing Panoramas and Web Standalone files; the Manage Uploads dialog in Enscape itself and the Uploads area accessed via the Enscape License Center.